Restaurants & Bars

 Pet-friendly shelters may be opened during an evacuation.
 This information will be available at shelter information points.

-Maryland State Animal Response Team (SART)
+Cape Cod Disaster Animal Response Team

 Mississippi Board of Animal Health

 Mississippi Board of Animal Health (MBAH) will direct and control all activities related to animal protection and control during an emergency.
 Pet-friendly shelter locations will be those designated by Mississippi Board of Animal Health/Emergency Management Team as meeting the safety standards for humans and/or animals.
 The pet-friendly shelter area should be large enough to separate species and, if necessary, quarantine for health and safety of animals, owners, and volunteers.
 Separate areas should be designated for dogs, cats, and other small animals; Owners will be required to bring records of recent vaccinations, identification tags or collars, documentation of animal work status, i.e. seeing eye, disability assistance, NASAR certification, etc.

 Cape May County